 Taylor Swift’s net worth: $360 million

 Last year alone, Taylor earned $185 million (pre-tax), mostly thanks to her tour Reputation.
-Two years before she made $170 million, becoming, on both occasions, the highest-earning celebrity of the year, according to Forbes.
+Two years before, she made $170 million.
+Both years Forbes named her the highest-earning celebrity of the year.

-So, to put things in perspective: in average, Taylor Swift made $15 million a month, $513,000 a day, $21,400 an hour, in 2018.
-Which is 356 dollars every minute.
-Unless you are billionaire Jeff Bezzos that is certainly aspirational.
+So, to put things in perspective: on average, Taylor Swift made $15 million a month in 2018.
+Or $513,000 a day, or $21,400 an hour.
+That is 356 dollars every minute.
+Unless you are billionaire Jeff Bezos, that is certainly aspirational.

-While most of Taylor’s money comes from touring, she also pockets sizable sums from endorsements, merchandise, record deals, and the streaming of her music.
+Most of Taylor’s money comes from touring.
+But she also pockets sizable sums from endorsements, merchandise, record deals, and the streaming of her music.